tahamahaseem/Pong/README.md

-Requirement Java 1.8 or above
+Requirement Java 1.8 or above.

 sun.audio.* should be available to support background music

 IDE used: